From BR Bullpen

 Biographical Information

-Dealy was born in Underhill, VT, in northern Vermont east of Burlington.
+Dealy was born in Underhill, VT, in northern Vermont east of Burlington, VT.
 He played for St. Paul and Stillwater in the Northwestern League in 1884 as well as for the St. Paul entry in the 1884 Union Association.
-In 1888-89 he played in the International Association.
+In 1888 and 1889 he played in the International Association.

 He was never the starting catcher in the majors.
 In the year when he got his most at-bats, 1887, the starting catcher was Connie Mack, who was in 76 games at the position while Dealy was in 28.
 Dealy was also in 23 games at shortstop that season and several at third base and in the outfield.